Archive for plenitude

 networks in expanding culture spaces V

-Ok, so its a miracle that the Chudnovsky brothers found the MET Unicorn photos.
+Ok, so it’s a miracle that the Chudnovsky brothers found the MET Unicorn photos.
 But is it merely miraculous or are there miracle mechanicals at work here?

 Word of mouth